-Impairment losses are recognised in profit or loss.
-Impairment losses recognised in respect of cashgenerating units are allocated first to reduce the carrying amount of any goodwill allocated to the units and then to reduce the carrying amount of the other assets in the unit (groups of units) on a prorata basis.
+Impairment losses are recognised in statement of comprehensive income.
+Impairment losses recognised in respect of cash-generating units are allocated first to reduce the carrying amount of any goodwill allocated to the units and then to reduce the carrying amount of the other assets in the unit (groups of units) on a prorata basis.

 An impairment loss in respect of goodwill is not reversed.
 In respect of other assets, impairment losses recognised in prior periods are assessed at the end of each reporting period for any indications that the loss has decreased or no longer exists.
 An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount since the last impairment loss was recognised.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.
-Reversals of impairment losses are credited to profit or loss in the year in which the reversals are recognised.
+Reversals of impairment losses are credited to statement of comprehensive income in the year in which the reversals are recognised.